Equestrian statue of George Meade (Philadelphia)

 Major General George Gordon Meade is an equestrian statue that stands in Philadelphia's Fairmount Park.
-The statue, which was unveiled in 1887, was designed by sculptor Alexander Milne Calder and honors George Meade, who had served as an officer in the Union Army during the American Civil War and was later a commissioner for the park.
+The statue, which was unveiled in 1887, was designed by sculptor Alexander Milne Calder and honors George Meade, who served as a Major General in the Union Army during the American Civil War and was later a commissioner for the park.
 The statue is one of two statues of Meade at Fairmount, with the other one being a part of the Smith Memorial Arch.